FrancisChung/cursor-saas-demo/README.md

 # cursor-saas-demo
-A demo project showcasing using Cursor to build a SAAS product
+A demo project showcasing the usage of Cursor to build a SAAS product